-Law 3161 Externship I 2-3

 Law 3171 Externship II 2-3 Externship I

 Law 3191 Federal Income Taxation 3

 Law 4041 First Amendment Seminar 3 Constitutional Law

+Law 3211 Immigration Law 3

 Law 4051 Independent Study 1-2

+Law 4055 International Human Rights 3

 Law 3251 Interviewing, Negotiation & 3

 Counseling

 Law 3271 Juvenile Law 3

-Law 3285 Mediation Skills 3 First Year req'd courses and
+Law 3292 National Security & U.S. Foreign 3 Criminal Procedure

-Domestic Relations
+Relations Law Seminar

-Law 4101 Pleadings and Practice 3 Lawyering Skills I and II

-Law 3321 Products Liability 3 Torts I and Torts II

 Law 4111 Real Estate Transactions 3 Property I and Property II

 Law 3325 Remedies 3 Contracts I and II, Torts I and II

-Law 4121 Technology and the Law 3
+Law 3355 Tennessee Bar Studies I 2-3

+Law 3356 Tennessee Bar Studies II 2-3

 Law 3361 Trial Advocacy 3 Evidence

-♦ Note re: Electives
+Note re: Electives

 Additional elective offerings are anticipated.
 Electives offered will vary based upon student interests and the skills and experience of faculty members.
-ABA guidelines prohibit listing courses in the school's catalog that are not currently offered and which have not been offered in the previous two years.
-Because we are a new institution, we are providing a table of some of the electives which have been approved by the faculty and are likely to be offered in the next two years.
+ABA guidelines prohibit listing courses in the school's catalog that are not currently offered and which have not been offered in the previous two (2) years.
+Because we are a relatively new institution, we are providing a table of some of the electives which have been approved by the faculty and are likely to be offered in the next two (2) years.
 As of this date, the availability of these courses has yet to be determined.
 Students who would like specific offerings may make suggestions to the Associate Dean for Academics.